Protection Works Law in Victoria

 Practical Considerations and the Mileage in using Construction Lawyers

 Experienced building lawyers will be able to check and scrutinise the Protection Works Insurance to ensure it is compliant with the Building Act 1993.
-Moreover, construction lawyers will check that the Relevant Building Surveyor has regard to their obligations and that probity rigours are visited upon the builder, the constructor and associated practitioners.
-In short, a construction lawyer can check all the boxes are ticked throughout both Protection Works and double certification processes.
-It follows that there is mileage in retaining a construction lawyer that the consumer knows is on top of the Building Act 1993 building protection works provisions.
+Moreover, construction lawyers will check that the Relevant Building Surveyor has regard to their obligations and that probity rigours are visited upon the builder, the designers and associated practitioners.
+In short, a construction lawyer can check all the boxes are ticked throughout both Protection Works and any double certification processes.
+It follows that there is mileage in retaining a construction lawyer that the consumer knows is on top of the Building Act 1993 with regard to protection works provisions.

 Expenses Incurred by Adjoining Owner and Compensation Powers